Northeastern University’s Compliance Department

 - – To coordinate, support, and monitor university-wide compliance efforts, and identify and implement best practices.

-Primary responsibility for compliance remains within individual departments and offices of the university, for example, the Registrar’s Office, Office of the Provost, Human Resources Management, Public Safety, Athletics, Office of Institutional Diversity and Inclusion (OIDI), Office of University Equity and Compliance and Enrollment Management and Student Affairs (EMSA).
+Primary responsibility for compliance remains within individual departments and offices of the university, for example, the Registrar’s Office, Office of the Provost, Human Resources Management, Public Safety, Athletics, Office of Institutional Diversity and Inclusion (OIDI), Office of University Equity and Compliance, Enrollment Management and Student Affairs.
 The Compliance Department reinforces the compliance activities of those administrative units to strengthen existing compliance structures such as the development and updating of policies and procedures; dissemination of compliance information and announcements; training; monitoring; reporting; and taking corrective action where necessary.
 The Compliance Department also implements and manages the annual Conflict of Interest and Disclosure Process.

 We Are a University-Wide Resource